Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 iTrust Asset Management Background

 Founded in 2012, the iTrust Asset Management is a limited liability company that was formed in Kentucky.
-The owners Joesph Stricklin, John Getter Jr. and William Conner own one-third of the firm, respectively.
+The owners Joesph Stricklin, John Getter Jr. and William Conner each own one-third of the firm.

-As part of its asset management service, the firm creates a portfolios, which consist of individual stocks or bonds, exchange traded funds (ETFs) options, mutual funds and other public and private securities or investments.
+As part of its asset management service, the firm creates portfolios that may consist of individual stocks or bonds, exchange-traded funds (ETFs) options, mutual funds and other public and private securities or investments.

-The firm's investing methods utlizes fundamental analysis and technical analysis.
-As far as strategies go, the firm uses long-term purchases, which are bought and held for at least year and trades that are sold in 30 days or less.
+The firm's investing methods rely on fundamental analysis and technical analysis.
+As far as strategies go, the firm uses long-term purchases -- assets that are bought and held for at least a year.
+The firm may also engage in trading, which involves buying and selling securities within 30 days.
 In addition, iTrust uses short sales, option writing and margin transactions.

 Paragon Private Wealth Management

-Paragon Private Wealth Management rounds out our top 10 advisor list in Lexington.
-The fee-based firm serves individuals, high-net-worth individuals, as well as corporations and other businesses.
-In terms of high-net-worth individuals, the firm also works with world-class athletes and entertainers.
+Paragon Private Wealth Management rounds out our list of the top 10 advisory firms in Lexington.
+This fee-based firm serves individuals and high-net-worth individuals but is also open to working with charitable organizations, government entities, corporations and other businesses.
+In terms of high-net-worth individuals, the firm also markets its services to professional athletes.

-The firm doesn't have a minimum requirement to open an account.
+The firm doesn't have a minimum requirement to open an account, although it reserves the right to terminate accounts.

 Paragon Private Wealth Management Background

-The firm offers directly or through an affiliate, clients a broad range of financial planning and consulting services, which include any or all of the following functions: business planning, cash flow analysis, estate planning, insurance planning, retirement planning, bill paying, tax planning investment reporting on alternatives and education planning.
+Directly or through an affiliate, the firm offers clients a broad range of financial planning and consulting services, which include any or all of the following functions: business planning, cash flow analysis, estate planning, insurance planning, retirement planning, bill paying, tax planning investment reporting on alternatives and education planning.

 How Long $1mm Lasts in Retirement